lightning/bolts/07-routing-gossip.md

 the last-received `channel_announcement` and the fields other than `signature` differ, the node MAY blacklist this node-id and forget all channels associated with it.
-Otherwise the receiving node SHOULD queue the message for rebroadcasting.
+Otherwise the receiving node SHOULD queue the message for rebroadcasting, but MAY choose not to for messages longer than the minimum expected length.

 ## Rebroadcasting